redjax/redkb/docs/programming/python/dynaconf/index.md

 I am using [HTTPX](https://www.python-httpx.org/) as my request client because I prefer it over the `requests` package.

-For the sake of example, this example will use Dynaconf's environments feature to separate configurations by domain; this example does not use `[dev]`/`[production]`/etc environments.
+For the sake of example, this app will use Dynaconf's environments feature to separate configurations by domain; this example does not use `[dev]`/`[production]`/etc environments.
 If you want to use these environments instead, create separate files for each `[section]` you see below.

 ### Settings files